nicklafferty/craftycody/content/crafts/jigsaw-review.md

 What about metal?

 I don't think many of us need to cut too much metal, but this little guy can do it.
 I had to cut a metal (aluminum, maybe?) curtain rod down so that it would fit into my trash bin.
 It took a little doing because of the awkward shape, but it cut through enough to where I could snap it the rest of the way.
-This saw shouldn't have any problems with flat sheet metal.
+This saw shouldn't have any problems with flat sheet metal and has saw blades recommended for those jobs.

 ## Value/Quality